 - The 10-hour program is spread across a minimum of 2 days

 - The 30-hour program is spread across a minimum of 4 days

 However, even though one is significantly shorter than the other, both will provide all that is needed to deal with any and all hazards that are common on job sites.
 These programs are one of the best ways to increase the chances of workers remaining safe.

 Do You Need a Department of Labor OSHA Card?

+As stated above, a worker cannot become OSHA certified or receive OSHA safety certifications.
 What a worker can get is an official Department of Labor OSHA Card.
-Depending on the state you live in, having one may be required on a variety of job sites.
+Different states require OSHA cards for a variety of job sites.